 Located 25 miles north of Two Harbors in Ault Township, Little Stone Lake offers Northern Light viewers the opportunity to steer clear of city lights and see the full effect of Aurora Borealis.
 Take County Hwy 2 north of out Two Harbors for about 25 miles and then take a left on Wales Rd into Ault Township.
 Drummond Road offers great views to the North / Northeast if you want to pull over on the side of the road and view the lights from the comfort of your car.

 This Point in Grand Marais offers tremendous views during the day and an even better spot to view the Northern Lights at night.
 The east side of the point shields viewers from most of the “polluted” lights from downtown Grand Marais and provides a great spot to view the lights to the north over the abyss that is Lake Superior.
 For easy viewing, visitors are able to drive right up to the beach and park near the Coast Guard Station.

-Known as a spot to view migrating birds, this Duluth ridge offers magnificent views over the entirety of Duluth, Lake Superior, and a great spot to see the Northern Lights.
-Hawk Ridge is located on East Skyline Parkway on the North Eastern Side of Duluth and features a tremendous overlook when viewers can park to see lights from their car.
+Well-known as a great spot to view migrating birds, this Duluth ridge offers magnificent views over the entirety of Duluth and Lake Superior, and is also a great spot to see the Northern Lights.
+Hawk Ridge is located on East Skyline Parkway on the northeastern side of Duluth, and features a tremendous overlook when viewers park to see the lights from their car.